 Health experts tell us that we should be aiming for 10,000 steps a day.
 The modern lifestyle makes this daily target pretty difficult to achieve, especially when you’re bound to a desk for long chunks of your day.

 This is where the weekend offers the perfect opportunity to up your step count and reach your weekly exercise quota.
-Take the time to go for a long walk or a run and you may end up feeling healthier and happier come Monday.
+Take the time to enjoy a cup of herbal tea and go for a long walk or a run and you may end up feeling healthier and happier come Monday.

 You could love your job, but sometimes the prospect of getting up early on a Monday morning will spoil the last few hours of your weekend.
 Combat this by planning something fun to look forward to on Sunday night.
 This will not only distract you, but help make the weekend feel longer as you anticipate the fun to come.